 Recent studies show that prunes and plums are the most effective fruit in preventing and reversing bone loss due to rich sources of phenoic and flavonoid compounds.

-5. They’re a good source of vitamin C
+5. They’re a good source of vitamin K and beta carotene

 The combination of the quinoa and the plums make this recipe very high in fibre and helpful in balancing your blood sugar.
-The walnuts and cinnamon give this dish appeal for the whole family while the sweet and sour tastes make it great for a side salad at a summer picnic.
+The walnuts and cinnamon will appeal to the whole family, while the sweet and sour tastes make it great for a side salad at a summer picnic.

 250 ml (1 cup) uncooked quinoa